webexpress-framework/WebExpress/docs/view-state-service.md

 The introduction to this part is that the C# artifacts exist so that an author declares the entire client behavior in typed C# and never writes JavaScript.
 They render their declarations into hidden island elements at the start of the host element that the JavaScript engine consumes.

-The DataState C# type provides a fluent way (Create and Set) to declare the initial state object of a control.
+The DataState C# type provides a fluent way (Create and Set, plus typed helpers such as Page and PageSize) to declare the initial state object of a control.
 It collects keys and values, where the values come from the existing C# lambdas, and renders them into a wx-state island element whose wx-prop children carry the values with type markers.
 The DataServiceDescriptor C# type declares the REST contract as a typed object, including the endpoints resolved through the sitemap, the methods, the query parameter names and the response mapping, and renders one wx-service island element per service, with the scalar parts as attributes and the mappings as child elements.
-A control exposes both through the IDataIsland interface, namely its State and DataService properties.
+A control exposes both through the IDataIsland interface, namely its StateFactory and its ServiceFactories (with ServiceFactory as the single-service convenience).
 Because the endpoints are resolved through the sitemap manager, routing stays authoritative in C#.

 The IDataIsland C# interface, together with the DataIslandExtensions.EmitDataIslands extension, lets a control emit the state island and the service islands beside its existing marker class, optional template identifier, actions and binds.
-A control opts in by implementing IDataIsland, namely its State and DataService properties, and calling EmitDataIslands during render, so it gains the new capabilities without losing its current surface or changing its base class, which keeps WebExpress.WebUI untouched.
+A control opts in by implementing IDataIsland, namely its StateFactory, ServiceFactories and TemplateFactory members, and calling EmitDataIslands during render, so it gains the new capabilities without losing its current surface or changing its base class, which keeps WebExpress.WebUI untouched.
 The IControlView abstraction and an optional server-rendered template element let a view be authored in C# with the existing HtmlElement builders and reused on the client through the Templates registry.
 Stable identifiers derived from the control id let actions and binds target a specific store or service, so the markup contract is generated by C# rather than written by hand.

 ## 4. Lifecycle Concept